-Policy C-1.3.2 The Village shall continue to implement its comprehensive stormwater management ordinance.
+Policy C-1.3.2 The Village shall continue to implement is comprehensive storm water management ordinance.

 Policy C-1.3.3 Runoff from streets and yards should be carefully controlled to prevent flooding in adjacent areas or pollution of water bodies.
 Catchment basins should be constructed at storm sewer outfalls to prevent silt and other pollutants from entering water areas.